open-life-science/open-life-science.github.io/README.md

 ## What are we doing?

 We are working to create a mentoring program for individuals interested in becoming ambassadors for Open Science practice, training and education in their communities.

-Our outcome is to train early stage researchers and young leaders interested in furthering their Open Science skills to becoming ambassadors for Open Science practice, training and education in their communities.
+Our outcome is to support early stage researchers and young leaders by sharing Open Science skills, connecting them to others in the community, and empowering them to become ambassadors for Open Science practice, training and education in their communities.

 ## Who are we?

-Our team members share a passion for Open Research and inclusiveness in Open Science.
+We are currently a team of 3 members who share a passion for Open Research and inclusiveness in Open Science.

-As the graduates, mentors, and hosts of various Mozilla Open Leaders cohorts, they have gained expertise in the technical and culture track.
-Furthermore, they participate in a wide range of activities in different international communities of practice in the life sciences: ELIXIR (European bioinformatics network), Galaxy, The Carpentries, Software Sustainability Institute (SSI), Open Bioinformatics Foundation (OBF), and Mozilla.
+As the graduates, mentors, and hosts of various Mozilla Open Leaders cohorts, we have gained expertise in the technical and culture track.
+Furthermore, we participate in a wide range of activities in different international communities of practice in the life sciences: ELIXIR (European bioinformatics network), Galaxy, The Carpentries, Software Sustainability Institute (SSI), Open Bioinformatics Foundation (OBF), and Mozilla.

 ## What do we need?